osuosl/timesync-node/docs/source/design/draft_api.rst

 Format
 ------
 Responses will be returned in standard JSON format.
 An attempt will be made to keep the structure simple.
-Https will be used for all endpoints.
+HTTPS will be used for all endpoints.
 Null values will be sent with the JSON null value.